DarkGhostHunter/Laraguard/README.md

 }
 ```

-> When you use `createTwoFactorAuth()` on someone with Two Factor Authentication already enabled, the previous data becomes permanently invalid.
+> When you use `createTwoFactorAuth()` on someone with Two-Factor Authentication already enabled, the previous data becomes permanently invalid.
 This ensures a User **never** has two Shared Secrets enabled at any given time.

 Then, the User must confirm the Shared Secret with a Code generated by their Authenticator app.
 The `confirmTwoFactorAuth()` method will automatically enable it if the code is valid.